Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: Acknowledgements

 \section{Acknowledgements}

-The author thanks Riddhipratim Basu and Abhishek Dhar for helpful discussions.
+The author thanks Riddhipratim Basu, Subhro Bhattacharjee, Sthitadhi Roy and Abhishek Dhar for helpful discussions.
 He acknowledges the financial support of the ANRF, DST, Government of India, under project ANRF/ARGM/2025/001207/MTR, and the support from the DAE, Government of India, under Project No. RTI4001.

 \addtocontents{toc}{\fixappendix}